Credit Cards - What You Need To Know - Training Manual

 My daughter took my card and used it to buy some clothes.
 Isn’t this an unauthorized charge and do I have to pay it?

-Yes, the charges made by your daughter were unauthorized, since you did not give your permission for her to use your card.
+Yes, the charges made by your daughter were unauthorized if you did not give your permission for her to use your card.
+(If you did give her permission, your cardholder agreement may provide that you are responsible for paying.)
 The issuer may try to collect from the unauthorized user and may ask you to cooperate by signing an affidavit of unauthorized use, which it can use to bring legal action against the unauthorized user.
 In many situations like this, the family prefers to handle the situation privately with discipline or by requiring that the charges be paid out of the unauthorized user’s pocket.

 I bought a refrigerator using a store credit card and I noticed that it said the store had a “security interest” in the appliance.
 What does this mean?